coolmoon327/OpenRaaS-Simulation/readme.md

 Storage service:

-- -, 3 files (500 MB each) uploads, 4 fixed layers (core os 100 MB, drivers 50 MB, library 50 MB, execution 10 MB)
+- -, 10 files (500 MB each) uploads, 4 fixed layers (core os 100 MB, drivers 50 MB, library 50 MB, execution 10 MB)

 - The execution workload is low and can be ignored.

 - The compute worker only forwards the files to the filestore worker, but it should download the image layers.

+- There are totally 100 kinds of files, and 40% of them are public files

 Cloud desktop service:

-- 5 GF, 100 Mbps downloads, 4 layers (core os 100 MB, drivers 200 MB, library 200 MB, compatible layer 500 MB), application 5 GB
+- 5 GF, 100 Mbps downloads, 4 layers (core os 100 MB, drivers 200 MB, library 200 MB, compatible layer 500 MB), application 20 GB

 - A task may occupy resources for several slots, which means we should consider the bandwidth in this scenario.